 - City of Lincoln this is a banded scheme.
-The award has remained the same for all bands, with the exception of those facing an increase of between £25 and £500 the relief to be awarded for 2018/19 has increase from 50% to 70% providing additional support to those ratepayers.
-This is shown in Appendix 1. - North Kesteven this is a banded scheme.
-The award has remained the same for the first 2 bands, but all others have reduced to 80% of the 2017/18 award.
-This is shown in Appendix 2. - West Lindsey this is a percentage reduction scheme, with all identified ratepayers receiving a 50% reduction - this is a decrease from 2017/18 of 80%.
+The award has remained the same for all bands, with the exception of those facing an increase of between £25 and £500 - the relief to be awarded for 2018/19 has increase from 50% to 70% - providing additional support to those ratepayers. - North Kesteven this is a banded scheme.
+The award has remained the same for the first 2 bands, but all others have reduced to 80% of the 2017/18 award. - West Lindsey this is a percentage reduction scheme, with all identified ratepayers receiving a 50% reduction - this is a decrease from 2017/18 of 80%.

-Chief Finance Officers have delegated authority to approve the 2018/19 scheme, and as a result, the relief is currently being awarded to all accounts identified and ratepayers will be issued with a decision notice and letter of explanation.
+Chief Finance Officers have delegated authority to approve the 2018/19 scheme, and as a result, the relief has been awarded to all accounts identified and ratepayers have been issued with a decision notice and letter of explanation.
 This is much earlier than for the 2017/18 scheme.